Pratheekshaaa/Background-Generator/README.md

 How to use:

-Copy the code and paste it with filename.py and run it
+Copy the code from the filename "mini" and paste it with filename.py and run it

 Requirement: